The best hotels in Tel Aviv

 Combine the Old City walls walk (2 hours), the Western Wall, the Church of the Holy Sepulchre, and the Muslim Quarter for a full day.
 The Mahane Yehuda Market in West Jerusalem is excellent for lunch.
 Return trains run until 9-10pm.
 One full day is barely enough for Jerusalem.

-Tel Aviv's best neighborhoods
+Tel Aviv's best hotel regions

 Tel Aviv divides into the beach-facing strips from Gordon north through Hilton Beach, the Bauhaus-heavy White City around Rothschild Boulevard, the trendy Florentin neighborhood in the south, Neve Tzedek for upscale boutique stays, and the market district around Carmel and Levinsky.